kevroletin/web-game-doc/README.markdown

 #####Fail:
     {"result": "badJson"},
+    {"result": "mapNameTaken"},
 	{"result": "badMapName"},
     {"result": "badPlayersNum"},
     {"result": "badTurnsNum"}

 #####Description:
-Creates a new map with mapName name, name must be UNIQUE string with length less than 16 symbols, otherwise returns `{"result": "badMapName"}`.
+Creates a new map with mapName name, name must be UNIQUE string with length less than 16 symbols, otherwise returns either `{"result": "mapNameTaken"}` or
+`{"result": "badMapName"}`.

 **playersNum** is an integer in interval[2, 5](otherwise `{"result": "badPlayersNum"}`)